ghost237-sys/Simple_To-Do_List/README.md

 python manage.py makemigrations
 python manage.py migrate

+# For deployment purposes
-# Change The settings.py for the allowed hosts if you are plannig on deployment
+Change The settings.py for the allowed hosts if you are plannig on deployment

 ['*"]